sahassan012/airline-reservation-system/README.md

 Each ticket is identified by user id, flight id, and ticket number.
 In the current setup, to get a ticket, an agent thread books the flight by calling book_flight().
 The ARS then saves the userid, flightid, and ticketnumber in the array of flight data structure.
+The flight data structure includes a lock and a conditional variable to properly handle multiple threads.

 test.c, main.c, and wait.c are all programs that test the efficiency and correctness of the system.